-- 62 graduate from high school - 38 enter college - 25 are still enrolled in their sophomore year - 15 graduate with a 4-year degree within 6 years KCTCS Report "In the Eye of the Storm," July 2007 Require Education Accountability The Kentucky Chamber believes individuals and institutions should be held accountable for student achievement through a series of performance measures that will help gauge teacher, student and administrator performance.
-The Chamber further believes that efforts to build stronger schools, and thereby enhance the state's economic prosperity, should include end-ofcourse examinations for students, holding educators accountable for student success, and holding postsecondary institutions accountable for the preparation of high-quality teachers.
-Enhance Workforce Preparation The Kentucky Chamber supports the widespread use of industry-based credentials to establish uniform standards in workforce preparation.
-Students who pursue technical training instead of a college education should be eligible for financial awards.
-The Chamber supports redesigning postsecondary financial aid programs to assist working adults, and the full implementation of the new state initiative to assess middle and high school students to provide career guidance to ensure their college, technical school and/or workplace readiness.
+The Kentucky Chamber supports the widespread use of industry-based credentials to establish uniform standards in workforce preparation.
+Students who pursue technical training instead of a college education should be eligible for financial awards of all types.
+The Chamber supports redesigning postsecondary financial aid programs to assist working adults, and fully implementing the new state initiative to assess middle and high school students to provide career guidance to ensure their college, technical school and/or workplace readiness.
 The Commonwealth must expand employer and community involvement through efforts that help Kentuckians understand the need to improve schools, develop strategies for enhanced parent involvement in schools, and engage business representatives in a regular review of state academic standards.
-The Chamber encourages the General Assembly to create incentives for Kentucky's employers to support and encourage the hiring of interns from local high schools so students can become aware of various employment opportunities in their community and the skills they need to learn to be successful.
+The Chamber encourages the General Assembly to create incentives for Kentucky's employers to support and encourage involvement in all facets of the ongoing task of improving Further, the Chamber supports tougher penalties on truant students because the tendency for a weak or strong work ethic is often apparent in a student's attendance record.
 Improve Kentucky's Adult Education System Fully 80% of Kentucky's adults who receive a GED instead of a high school diploma are not prepared for postsecondary education or training.
-Kentucky must develop new standards and expectations for GED programs.
+Kentucky must develop new standards and expectations in line with the GED 2012 National Test that will reflect the expanded rigor and relevance that is expected in a high school diploma.
 It is critical that Kentucky's Adult Education programs collaborate with employers, local community colleges and technical schools to help ensure high-quality learning experiences for those working toward a GED.
 Additionally, there should be improved and expanded financial aid opportunities for working adults who need assistance for additional technical training and postsecondary education.